-German Cases Made Simple: Charts, Tables & Practice Quizzes
+German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 German Cases Chart showing nominative, genitive, dative, and accusative examples and explanations.